 Biotech

-Top Companies In Obesity Treatments (September 2023)
+Top Companies In Obesity Treatments (May 2024)

 A Serious Concern

 Weight loss has been for decades a very lucrative market.
-From diet companies, to books describing magic solutions or food supplements supposed to activate the metabolism.
-Most of these “solutions” are snake oil at best, and dangerous at worst.
+From diet companies to books describing magic solutions or food supplements supposed to activate the metabolism.
+Most of these “solutions” are snake oil at best and dangerous at worst.
 But this did not stop people from trying them anyway.

 The growth of this market has been parallel with the increase in obesity worldwide.
 This concerns up to 650 million people today.